 In response to the rampant flooding in Rockland County, Ken recently passed legislation that created the Bi-State Flood Mitigation Task Force.
 The task force, which will be made up of volunteers from both Rockland and Bergen counties, will study and make recommendations on how to better combat flooding.
 Water knows no boundaries and this method is designed to approach severe flooding in a coordinated and cooperative manner.

 Ken raised serious concerns with the cost, safety and need of the proposed desalination plant in Rockland.
-He made his opposition to the project clear in public comments and meetings with State leaders.
-During these meetings, he relayed the concerns of thousands of Rockland residents who are afraid of rising water rates, water quality issues and long term consequences.
-The Public Service Commission has heard the concerns of Rocklanders and have since delayed the project until 2020.
+He opposed the project in public comments and meetings with State leaders.
+He relayed the concerns of thousands of Rockland residents who are afraid of rising water rates, water quality issues and long term consequences.
+The plans for the desalination plant construction has been cancelled.

 Ken wants to ensure that all New Yorkers have access to safe drinking water.
 That’s why he supported safeguards against the potentially dangerous impacts of hydrofracking.
 If not properly regulated this drilling could have serious environmental consequences.
-Ken has supported a moratorium on drilling until the Department of Health has successfully completed a study that will provide us with a clear picture of the environmental impacts.
+Ken supported legislation that put some of the strictest drinking water standards that protects our precious resource.

 Ken loves taking citizen ideas and turning them into statewide policy.
 For example, Ken received letters from elementary school children who were concerned about the dangers of pesticides in schools.
 After reading these concerns from school children, he introduced legislation that will provide for safe pest control practices in schools.